All Episodes

 It's impossible with this irresponsible, insane, lunatic budget.

-And folks, there are one trillion dollar deficits for ten years.
+And folks, there are $1 trillion deficits for 10 years.

-Do you understand that we're we're gonna get to the point here where it's possible that it will not be possible to fund our debt, even with worldwide investors buying it.
+Do you understand that we're going to get to the point here where it's possible that it will not be possible to fund our debt, even with worldwide investors buying it?

 There's going to be that much of it.

-And by the way, James Clyburn, a head hauncher of the Congressional Black Caucus, says we can only spend our way out of the recession.
+And by the way, James Clyburn, a head haunch of the Congressional Black Caucus, says we can only spend our way out of the recession.

 There's only one way to do it, and that's spend our way out of it.